gbenigno/schrodinger_filtering/README.md

 ## Data availability

-The data used in the Schrödinger filtering paper comprised a freely available online dataset available at https://fsl.fmrib.ox.ac.uk/eeglab/fmribplugin/#tutorial, a dataset for which permission is required (https://doi.org/10.1101/253047), and simulated data.
-The freely available real data are available in the `realdata` folder in csv files, which can be loaded in MATLAB using the `readmatrix` function.
-The first line of each csv file has details.
-This first line does not get loaded into MATLAB.
-The code used to generate the simulated data is provided in the `simulations` folder.
+The data used in the Schrödinger filtering paper comprises a freely available online dataset available at https://fsl.fmrib.ox.ac.uk/eeglab/fmribplugin/#tutorial, a dataset for which permission is required (https://doi.org/10.1101/253047), and simulated data.
+The code used to generate the simulated data is within the `figures` folder.

-## Future improvements
+## Contact

-1. This code was written with universality in mind.
-That is, it attempts to support a large subset of all possible datasets.
-If, as it is used on an increasing number of datasets, a need for greater generality becomes apparent, do not hesitate to contact the author (gbenigno@uwo.ca), and he will swiftly update the code accordingly.
-Also, feel free to collaborate by forking the repo.

-2. There are plans to convert all toolbox functions into the C language, beginning with the least efficient ones, while keeping the MATLAB wrapper for convenience.
-Thus, near-future improvements on this front can be expected.
-Feel free to contribute to this process through GitHub, or to make specific requests to the author (gbenigno@uwo.ca).
+Feedback is welcome: gbenigno@uwo.ca.